-Lichfield District Council intends to:
+Lichfield District Council intends to maintain:

-- Reprioritise the outstanding 37 sites in line with the current guidance. - Inspect potentially contaminated sites in priority order, as budgetary resources, staffing and service priorities allow. - Assess planning applications to ensure that the land contamination is investigated and remediated appropriately by developed. - Deal with urgent cases as and when they arise.
+- Reprioritisation of the outstanding 37 sites in line with the current guidance. - Inspect potentially contaminated sites in priority order, as budgetary resources, staffing and service priorities allow. - Assess planning applications to ensure that the land contamination is investigated and remediated appropriately by developed. - Deal with urgent cases as and when they arise.

-11.3 Timescales
+11.2 Timescales